nels-o/rah-min/README.md

 # `rah-min`

-This is a tiny test application to demonstrate [`rah`](https://github.com/nels-o/rah) based on the [`react-boilerplate`](https://github.com/react-boilerplate/react-boilerplate) demo that comes included be default.
-It's been updated to work with `styled-components` v4.
+This is a tiny test application to demonstrate [`rah`](https://github.com/nels-o/rah) based on the [`react-boilerplate`](https://github.com/react-boilerplate/react-boilerplate) demo that comes included with the boilerplate.

 ## Getting started